Moving in Spain

 • Advantage: Instead of being taxed as a standard resident on your worldwide income at progressive rates (which can reach 47%+), you are taxed at a flat rate of 24% on your Spanish-earned income up to €600,000.

-• Key Difference: Crucially, most foreign-sourced income (like capital gains from investments abroad, dividends, or rental income from a property in your home country) is not taxed in Spain under this regime.
+• Main Difference: Crucially, most foreign-sourced income (like capital gains from investments abroad, dividends, or rental income from a property in your home country) is not taxed in Spain under this regime.
 You are treated, for tax purposes, almost like a non-resident.

 This creates a stark strategic choice: